The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 Benefits will either come from your own car insurance, the car insurance of a family member, or from the insurance company of the negligent driver that hit you on your bike.
 If none of these people were insured, you can get still get benefits through the Michigan Assigned Claims Plan.

-If you were seriously injured, your medical bills will pile up quickly and can cause you serious financial hardship if you do not take the proper steps to file your claims for benefits.
-We will determine which company must pay your bills and then will file your claims for you.
+If you were seriously injured, your medical bills will pile up quickly.
+This can cause you serious financial hardship if you do not take the proper steps to file your claims for benefits.
+We will determine which company must pay your bills and will file your claims for you.

-In fatal bicycle accident cases, your family members can claim Survivor Loss Benefits from the insurance company for financial help for a spouse, children, and dependents.
+In fatal bicycle accident cases, your family members can claim Survivor Loss Benefits from the insurance company.
+These benefits provide financial help for a spouse, children, and dependents.

 Common Injuries from Bicycle Accidents

-There is rarely a minor injury that results from a motor vehicle striking a bicyclist, even at minor speeds because of the general lack of safety bicyclists have, accidents often result in serious injuries.
+There is rarely a minor injury that results from a motor vehicle striking a bicyclist, even at minor speeds.
+Due to the general lack of safety, bicycle accidents often result in serious injuries.

 - Scrapes, bruises, and cuts